cweijan/vscode-office/README.md

 This extension is to support the function of previewing common office file formats.

-It support below file now:
+It support below files now:
-- Excel: xls, xlsx
+- Excel: .xls, .xlsx
-- Word: docx
+- Word: .docx
-- PhotoShop: psd
+- PhotoShop: .psd
+- Windows Reg File: .reg

 # Credit